cenfun/monocart-reporter/README.md

 npx playwright test --shard=3/3
 ```
 There are 3 reports will be generated.
 Using `MonocartReporter.merge()` API to merge all reports into one.
+> Note: one more suite level "shard" will be added, its title will be the machine hostname, and the summary will be restated.
 ```js
 import MonocartReporter from 'monocart-reporter';